Moment Estimation for Nonparametric Mixture Models Through Implicit Tensor Decomposition: Further Algorithm Details for

 The idea is to rewrite \eqref{eq:esp2power} as the determinant of a lower Hessenberg matrix \cite{macdonald1998symmetric}:

 We then expand the determinant as a sum of monomials of power sums:

-From an induction on $d$ the monomials correspond to the integer partitions of $d$, and the constant $N_{\v \gl}$ come from the constants in the superdiagonal of \eqref{eq:esp2det}.
-This yields another cost evaluation formula, which is an alternative to \cref{prop:cost2esp}. \begin{proposition} The cost function \eqref{eq:implcost_esp} can be written as
+From an induction on $d$, the monomials correspond to the integer partitions of $d$, and the constant $N_{\v \gl}$ come from the constants in the superdiagonal of \eqref{eq:esp2det}.
+This yields another cost evaluation formula. \begin{proposition} The cost function $f^{[d]}$ \eqref{eq:implcost_esp} can be written as